addff/2503-ITT440/10% Individual Assignment/M3CS2554B/NUR AMIRA NADIRA BINTI SHAHARUDDIN/README.md

   ## What imageio can do?
 ✅ Read images from files or URLs into NumPy arrays

-✅ Write (save) images to various formats like JPG, PNG, GIF, BMP, TIFF
+✅ Write or save images to various formats like JPG, PNG, GIF, BMP, TIFF

-✅ Read and write animated images (e.g., animated GIFs as frames)
+✅ Read and write animated images for example animated GIF

-✅ Read and write videos (with plugins like ffmpeg)
+✅ Read and write videos

-✅ Work with multi-page images (e.g., TIFF stacks)

 ✅ Support a wide range of file formats